koleopteros/RPGuide/README.md

 Characters will only have basic information (attributes)

-Stores will have the store's details (name, address, open/close times, phone number, email)
+Stores will have the store's details (name, street, open/close times, phone number, email)

 # GPS requirement
 App will have to use GPS permissions to get current location Use the usual map uri for full map view.
-Use "google.navigation:q=address+city" for navigation
+Use "google.navigation:q=street+city" for navigation

 # Search requirement
 Might take time to get it to work?
 Heard bad stories about it.